 - If you consider Nmap to be the most powerful hacking tool because it can be used for network exploration and security auditing, then that is your answer.

 - If you are working as a Web Application Security Engineer or if you are a Bug Hunter, Burp Suite is most likely going to be your pick.

 Ultimately, it comes down to what you need a hacking tool for and what features are most important to you.

 The Metasploit Framework is on the list of hugely popular hacking tools between both penetration testers and security analysts.
 It is backed by a community of more than 200k people who contribute and develop it, creating an infrastructure where you can build your custom exploits and scripts.
 It is one of the must-know tools if you are interested in getting into Cybersecurity.

-The Metasploit framework is essentially a computer security project which provides the user with essential information regarding the known security vulnerabilities, real-world attacks and helps to formulate the penetration testing and IDS use cases, plans, strategies, and methodologies for exploitation.
-Most of the in-demand practical IT Security courses such as CEH or OSCP have also included a Metasploit component.
+The Metasploit framework is essentially a computer security project which provides the user with essential information regarding known security vulnerabilities and real-world attacks and helps to formulate the penetration testing and IDS use cases, plans, strategies, and methodologies for exploitation.
+Most of the in-demand practical IT Security courses, such as CEH or OSCP have also included a Metasploit component.
 There is also a detailed tutorial about how to get started with Metasploit, have a look at the complete beginner guide here.

 It is available in both Free and Paid versions which can be found here.

 Burp Suite is a penetration testing framework based on the Java programming language, which is used to find security flaws in web applications.
 It is one of the most widely used hacking tools by both penetration testers and security analysts to find out the potential vulnerabilities using the OWASP TOP 10 standard of passing the security evaluation.
 Burp Suite helps in identifying the vulnerabilities and verifying the attack vectors which can affect web applications.
 Due to its popularity, it is considered the industry standard when it comes to Web Application Testing.